tgrtgak/mmio2-2/README.md

 **This is a work in progress... and the build scripts and modifications to the simulator are not yet included.**

-This section contains information about how to create your own development environment for adding features or fixing bugs in RARS.
+This section contains information about how to create your own development environment for adding features or fixing bugs in RAWRS.
 There are quite a few moving pieces, so each subsection breaks down each one independently.
 However, it is assumed that each is installed in the written order as some depend on others.